-Despite the obvious dangers and devastating side effects, the medical community rapidly embraced the
+Despite the obvious dangers and devastating side effects, the medical community rapidly embraced the practice of performing lobotomies as a treatment for a wide range of mental disorders, including depression, obsessivecompulsive disorder (OCD), epilepsy, and schizophrenia.

 Lobotomists were not vilified; rather, they were held in high regard by many.
 Antonio Egas Moniz, the inventor of the lobotomy, was honored with the Nobel Prize in 1949 for his contribution to medicine.
 Walter Freeman and James Watts, who popularized the procedure in the United States, were warmly received at annual American Medical Association (AMA) meetings, where they set up "psychosurgery" exhibits providing information about their brain-mutilating surgery.